niuware/niuware.github.io/quick-docs.md

 ...
 {% endhighlight %}

-> Although DELETE requests are accepted it is reserved for using in API classes.
+> Although DELETE requests are accepted it is reserved for being used by API classes.
 By default, a DELETE request method will only process request parameters in JSON format.
 If you want to use a DELETE request method, remember to send your data as a JSON.

 <a name="controllers-request"></a>
 ### Controllers: Request Attributes